“Be part of the solution, not part of the pollution.”

-Before we started manufacturing our own Moolk label way back in 2016-2018, we were sourcing wholesale labels and with this, came a butt-load of plastic.
+Before we started manufacturing our own Moolk label way back in 2016-2018, we were sourcing wholesale labels.
+With this came a butt-load of plastic.
 Mountains and mountains of plastic poly-bags piled up in our tiny office, as each individual garment was sealed in its own plastic bag.
+It made me feel so uneasy as it went against my core values, I knew there had to be a better way.

-We are proud to say we recycled every scrap of soft plastic through Red Cycle collection centres, but I knew I could do more.
-So now that we're manufacturing, we have more control.
+Now that we're manufacturing, we have more control.
 We can make better choices.
-Not only over quality, fit and fabrics, but also in the amount of plastic we're generating as a small business.
+Not only over quality, fit and fabrics, but also in the amount of virgin plastic we're generating as a small business.

-We have chosen to NOT individually poly bag our garments, instead our lovely factory packs up to 20 garments in 1 poly bag.
-We don't like sending your garments in poly bags anyway, so they weren't really serving a purpose to us being wrapped individually.
-So to put it into perspective, for every 100 garments we make, we're only receiving up to 10 plastic poly bags.
-That's 90 poly bags that aren't being made and aren't going into the environment.
+At first, that meant choosing to not individually poly bag our garments.
+Instead our lovely factory would pack up to 20 garments in 1 poly bag.
+To put it into perspective, for every 100 garments we made, we were only receiving up to 10 plastic poly bags.
+That's 90 poly bags that weren't being made and going into the environment.
 YAY!
 But those 10 poly bags were still virgin plastic.
 So we knew we could do better.

 In July 2019, we made the leap from using virgin plastic mailing satchels to certified home compostable, biodegradable mailing bags.

 Our mailing bags are proudly certified by Biodegradable Products Institute, OK Compost / TUV (Europe) and our supply chain complies ISO 14001, ensuring environmentally ethical production.
 In a commercial compostable environment, it will break-down within 90 days.
 At home, it may take up to 120 days.
 If it does end up in landfill, it will still biodegrade but will just take a wee bit longer.